3 Ways To Earn Passive Income In Germany

 Introduction: The Truth About REAL Passive Income

-You don’t really like being stuck in a 9-5 job?
+You don’t really like being stuck in a 9-5 job living from paycheck to paycheck?
 You would much rather lie on a beach with a tasty cocktail in your hand, right?
-With enough passive income, it is certainly possible that you live the life you always dreamt of.
+With enough passive income, it is certainly possible that you live the life you always dreamt of and stop working even before retirement age.
 But living just from passive income in Germany is not as easy as it might seem in the first place.
-That is why this article will show you 3 different possibilities of how you can make passive income in Germany – even when starting with a small budget.
+That is why this article will show you three different possibilities of how you can make passive income in Germany.
+Even when starting with a small budget.

 There is no magic formula on how to get rich quickly.
-There is also no magic formula for enough passive income that you can live from it without making any active income on top.
+Neither a magic formula for enough passive income, that you can live without making any active income on top.
 That does not mean it is completely impossible to earn a little passive income for yourself that may allow you to work less and less active over time.
 As we are passionate about passive income as well, we wrote down 3 ways how to make real passive income in Germany.

 3 Steps To Earn REAL Passive Income In Germany

 We understand that you would like to have more money.
 Who doesn’t right?
 And you would like to get more money without really working for it.
 So do we.
-The real world just works a tiny little bit different than the online courses from fake internet gurus trying to make you believe.
+The real world just works a little differently than online courses from fake internet gurus trying to make you believe.
 The only person making passive income is the person selling his courses.
-If you are really passionate about passive income, here is the truth on how you can build a passive income stream for yourself.
+If you are really passionate about passive income, here is the truth on how you can build this for yourself.

 - Step 1: Work hard.
 Do everything that you can to increase your income from active work.
 Ask your boss for a raise, try to get promoted, do some extra tasks at work, get a second (part-time) job, etc. The more passionate you are about creating a passive income stream for yourself, the harder you should work.
 Whatever is necessary, increase your working income.